 Way back in 2005, The Real Uganda began as an initiative to bring skills and funding to tiny, locally-led community-based organizations.
-In just over a decade, it grew into a network of international volunteers and Ugandan leaders transforming rural communities.
+In almost two decades, it has grown into a network of international volunteers and Ugandan leaders transforming rural communities.

 By introducing volunteers to the beauty and complexity of Ugandan culture, and encouraging them to build relationships with ordinary Ugandans working hard to improve their society.

 The Real Uganda is successful because we put organizations and the communities they serve at the forefront of all planning.
 The outcomes and impact of our programs are set and evaluated by local people.
 Volunteers join in, learn, and support local solutions to local problems.

 And they learn a tonne about the reality of life in Uganda.

 The Real Uganda's online shop has uniquely Ugandan tees, caps, bags, and mugs.
 Look great and support our community programs.